shehanster/devops-scripts/README.md

 2.mysqldump-to-csv.sql
    This sql dumps table data to a csv formatted file. read commented lines on how to run the script.

+3.get-mysql-userlist.pl
+a little perl script to run against with root credentials or superuser credentials to get user and host with their grants to display on CLI.